shellqiqi/nju-network-labs/content/ch01/mininet.md

 ### Test Connectivity Between Hosts

 Now, verify that you can ping from host 0 to host 1.
 You can also do it in pop-up xterm at `h1`.
+You will learn what `ping` is in the later lessons.
+Now `ping` just tells you whether two hosts is well-connected.

 ```
 mininet> h1 ping -c 1 h2